devdaogroup/FTLend/src/docs/TOKENS.md

 We use a JSON following the token standard specified by TokenLists.org.
 The file is located in [`public/reserveTokens.json`](/public/reserveTokens.json)

 ## Protocol Tokens
-Each one of the reserve tokens has a series of related tokens (the ones that can be found in [Agave Docs](https://agavedev.notion.site/Tokens-b8967cb6e8ca43d5b13c7fbabe39fcf7))
+Each one of the reserve tokens has a series of related tokens (the ones that can be found in [FTLENDDocs](https://agavedev.notion.site/Tokens-b8967cb6e8ca43d5b13c7fbabe39fcf7))
 These tokens receive the name of _protocol tokens_ in the dApp.
 The app keeps an updated mapping with that information at [`public/protocolTokens.json`](/public/protocolTokens.json)